shannah/Melodigram/README.md

 ## About The Project

-I’ve always wanted to create an **open-source, free alternative to Synthesia**.
+This is purely experimental hobby project aiming to be a tool for people who have no musical background and want to start learning piano.
-This is a hobby project aiming to be a tool for people who have no musical background and want to start learning piano.
+I choose Java Swing for all UI related things, just as a challenge to see if I can push the framework outside of its intented scope.
 ---

 ## Features